anish9/Deep-Learning-Notes/Deep_Learning_Interview.md

 1 - Why VGG is called VGG16 and how many parameters it has?
 * The 16 in VGG16 refers to it has 16 layers that have weights.
 This network is a pretty large network and it has about 138 million (approx) parameters.

-2 - Exmplain the arrangement of VGG network?
+2 - Explain the arrangement of VGG network?
 * It follows this arrangement of convolution and max pool layers consistently throughout the whole architecture.
 In the end it has 2 FC(fully connected layers) followed by a softmax for output.